Dutch Golden Age: Science

 Dutch lawyers were famous for their knowledge of international law of the sea and commercial law.
 Hugo Grotius (1583–1645) played a leading part in the foundation of international law.
 He invented the concept of the "Free seas" or Mare liberum, which was fiercely contested by England, the Netherlands' main rival for domination of world trade.
-He also formulated laws on conflicts between nations in his book De lure Belli ac pacis ("On the law of war and peace").
+He also formulated laws on conflicts between nations in his book De jure Belli ac pacis ("On the law of war and peace").

 Christiaan Huygens (1629–1695) was a famous astronomer, physicist and mathematician.
 He invented the pendulum clock, which was a major step forward towards exact timekeeping.
 Among his contributions to astronomy was his explanation of Saturn's planetary rings.
 He also contributed to the field of optics.
 The most famous Dutch scientist in the area of optics is Antonie van Leeuwenhoek, who was the first to methodically study microscopic life—he was the first person to describe bacteria—thus laying the foundations for the field of microbiology.
 The "microscopes" were simple magnifiers, not compound microscopes.
 His skill in grinding lenses (some as small as 1mm in diameter) resulted in a magnification as high as 245x.

 Famous Dutch hydraulic engineer Jan Leeghwater (1575–1650) gained important victories in the Netherlands' eternal battle against the sea.
 Leeghwater added a considerable amount of land to the republic by converting several large lakes into polders, pumping the water out with windmills.

-Again due to the Dutch climate of tolerance, book publishers flourished.
-Many books on religion, philosophy, and science that might have been deemed controversial abroad were printed in the Netherlands and secretly exported to other countries.
-Thus during the 17th century, the Dutch Republic became more and more Europe's publishing house.